 Mexicans for example found that their staple food, tortillas, skyrocketed in prices because of the biofuel industry based on corn.
 And vast tracts of tropical forests (carbon sinks!!) in Indonesia and elsewhere are mowed down in favour of planting palm oil.

-Some 250,000 vehicles drive on LPG in Australia, with its excellent nation-wide LPG fuel network.
 I drive a factory-made LPG (liquid petroleum gas) fuelled Ford Falcon myself.
 Half the gasoline fuel price but less energy-efficient.
 Its clean fuel means about 15% lower greenhouse emissions compared to petrol and a longer engine life.
 Australian petrol-driven cars are converted at virtually no direct cost to you: Federal and State subsidies combined make this a no-brainer.
 And...
 Western Australia is self-sufficient in LPG - an easy feeling.

 Hydrogen car